 Once Allego charging points are operational, customers rely on Allego to provide maintenance services to resolve any issues that might arise in the future.
-Rapid and high-quality customer and equipment support is important so that drivers can reliably charge their EVs.
+Rapid and highquality customer and equipment support is important so that drivers can reliably charge their EVs.
 The importance of high-quality customer and equipment support will increase as Allego seeks to expand its public charging network and retain customers, while pursuing new EV drivers and geographies.
+If

-If Allego does not quickly resolve issues and provide effective support, its ability to retain EV drivers or sell additional services to B2B customers could suffer and its brand and reputation could be harmed.
+Allego does not quickly resolve issues and provide effective support, its ability to retain EV drivers or sell additional services to B2B customers could suffer and its brand and reputation could be harmed.

-A potential renewed COVID-19 or other pandemic could have a material adverse effect on Allego's business and results of operations.
+A potential pandemic or other health crises could have a material adverse effect on Allego's business and results of operations.

-The impact of a potential renewed COVID-19 or other pandemic, including changes in consumer and business behavior, pandemic fears and market downturns, and restrictions on business and individual activities, can create significant volatility in the global economy or lead to reduced economic activity.
+The impact of a pandemic or other health crises, including changes in consumer and business behavior, pandemic fears and market downturns, and restrictions on business and individual activities, can create significant volatility in the global economy or lead to reduced economic activity.
 The recent COVID-19 pandemic created supply chain disruptions for vehicle manufacturers, suppliers and hardware manufacturers, as well as impacted the capacities of installers.
 Any sustained new disruption could impact demand for EVs and would harm Allego's business despite its historical growth.

-If a potential renewed COVID-19 or other pandemic occurs, it could require a modification of our business (for example, grid connections delays), triggering mitigating actions (as may be required by government authorities or otherwise) in the best interests of our employees, customers, suppliers, vendors and business partners.
+If a pandemic or other health crises occurs, it could require a modification of our business (for example, grid connections delays), triggering mitigating actions (as may be required by government authorities or otherwise) in the best interests of our employees, customers, suppliers, vendors and business partners.
 If significant portions of our workforce in the future is unable to work effectively, including due to illness, quarantines, social distancing, government actions or other restrictions, our operations will be negatively impacted.
 Furthermore, if significant portions of our customers' or potential customers' workforce are subject to stay-at-home orders or otherwise have substantial numbers of their employees working remotely for sustained periods of time, user demand for EV charging sessions and services may decline.

-As of December 31, 2022, the impact of COVID-19 to Allego's business has been limited, but prospects and results of operations will depend on any future developments.
-Ongoing effects from the COVID-19 pandemic could continue to limit the ability of customers, suppliers, vendors and business partners to perform, including third-party suppliers' ability to provide components and materials used for Allego's charging stations or in providing transport, installation or maintenance services.
+As of December 31, 2023, the impact of COVID-19 to Allego's business has been limited, but prospects and results of operations will depend on any future developments.
+Ongoing effects from a pandemic or other health crises could limit the ability of customers, suppliers, vendors and business partners to perform, including third-party suppliers' ability to provide components and materials used for Allego's charging stations or in providing transport, installation or maintenance services.

-Any economic recession that has occurred or may occur in the future will impact in the growth of EVs and the growth of EV charging demand.
+Any economic recession that has occurred or may occur in the future will impact the growth of EVs and the growth of EV charging demand.